Chadwick Boseman to Be Honored at the 2020 MTV VMAs Following His Death - E! Online

 Ahead of the 2020 MTV Video Music Awards, the annual awards ceremony will dedicate a special tribute to the late star, who recently passed away after privately battling colon cancer.

-A source close to the production exclusively tells E!
-News what viewers can expect during tonight's event.
+A source close to the production tells E!
+News exclusively what viewers can expect during tonight's event.

 "At the very top of the show, host Keke Palmer will make the announcement.
-Later in the show, there will also be an 'In Memoriam' segment among other dedications," the source shares, adding that this presentation was done "in the 11th hour."
+Later in the show, there will also be an 'In Memoriam' segment among other dedications," the source shares, adding that this presentation was organized "in the 11th hour."

 Back in 2018, Boseman was celebrated at the MTV Movie & TV Awards.
 Due to his knock-out performance in Black Panther, the actor earned two awards that night: Best Hero and Best Performance.